waelhammoudeh/overpass-4-slackware/README.md

 overpass database, script to control the dispatcher and program to retrieve the "Change Files" from Geofabrik servers needed for database updates: ["getdiff"](https://github.com/waelhammoudeh/getdiff).

-A draft for new section titled "Tools And Workflow" was just added to the Guide.
-It aims to ease learning Overpass Query for new users.
-Helpful programs and concepts to visualize OSM data are introducing.
-Workflow explains "Overpass Query" development process with walk-through example(s)!
+Tools And Workflow section was added to the Guide.
+Essential programs and software used to develop Overpass Queries and visualize OSM data are introduced .
+Workflow explains "Overpass Query" development process with some walk-through examples.

 ***Note that this is a work in progress***